matthewfeickert/cvmfs-venv/README.md

 # cvmfs-venv

-Example implementation of getting a Python virtual environment to work with CVMFS [LCG views][LCG_info].
+Simple command line utility for getting a Python virtual environment to work with CVMFS [LCG views][LCG_info].
 This is done by adding additional hooks to the Python virtual environment's `bin/activate` script.

 [LCG_info]: https://lcginfo.cern.ch/